 My brother-in-law Joey is one of those guys who people can easily label as “one of a Kind”.
 He is a very special person.
 I have known him for most of my life and I have never known him to be anything other than kind, caring, helpful, quiet, and born with a true heart of gold.

 I first saw Joey when he came to get my sister, Gerrie for a date.
 It was very late at night and he was in the Navy.
 He came by our tenement with his friend Roger.
 I was around 11 or 12 at the time.
 I recall waking up and seeing him by the door with his friend.
-Both of them in their sailor suits and as handsome as could be, both of them!
-As soon as he noticed I woke up (our tenement was a railroad apartment and my bed was in the middle of the apartment no doors and I slept with two of my sisters) he came over to say hello and to introduce Roger.
+Both of them in their sailor suits and as handsome as could be.
+As soon as he noticed I woke up (our tenement was a railroad apartment and my bed was in the middle of the apartment (no doors and I slept with two of my sisters) he came over to say hello and to introduce Roger.
 I remember jumping up and hugging him and then falling back to sleep.
 I didn’t really know Joey well all I knew was that he was totally and madly in love with my sister and that they would soon marry.
 Back then Joey was not much different from how he is today.
 After he married Gerrie he had a job at UPS and would work long hard hours.
 They have a daughter, Barbie Jo and she is the apple of Joey’s eye.
-He was always a fiercely protective and loving husband and father.
+He was always fiercely protective and a loving husband and father.
 No one could mess with either of his girls or their extended family if Joey had anything to say about it.
 His presence alone demands respect and his good looks are still with him today.
 No one, except maybe my mother, could find fault with Joey.
 Then again, my mother found fault with every single guy her daughters ever went out with.
 She was a tough bird and took no-nonsense from anyone.

 Joey continued to work really hard and long hours providing a great life for Gerrie and Barbie.
 He extended himself to many members of our family as well.
 He taught my oldest son, Rocky to drive.
 He loved baseball and other sports.
 He hunted a little when he was younger and collected baseball memorabilia and hunting rifles.
 He took his wife and child on a vacation every single year.
 It is easy to know that Joey cares about us even if he never utters a word in that direction.
 I have only seen him angry twice in my entire life and both times in defense of either his wife or daughter.
 Now that is saying a lot, don’t you think?